 As we prepare a contract for you and the intended parents, you will undergo additional screening, including medical screening and a home visit.
 The intended parents may also be undergoing psychological and medical screenings at this time.

 Your medical screening may include a “mock cycle” of IVF (in vitro fertilization) injections that usually lasts about two weeks and allows the fertility clinic to determine the specific effect of the medications on your body and what dosages you should receive in the full cycle.
 During the mock cycle you will be monitored with blood draws and ultrasounds to check your uterine lining.
 You and your partner will undergo blood work and STD screening, and you will meet with an obstetrician to receive clearance for pregnancy.

 Around this time we will provide you with a draft surrogacy contract.
 You and the intended parents will review the document with separate attorneys, reach an agreement, and sign the contract.
 At this time you will begin receiving a $200 monthly allowance.

 You will be invited to join our private NWSC Surrogate Facebook group once your contract is signed.
-We also host monthly meetups for our surrogates in cities across Oregon, Washington, California, Nevada and Colorado.
+We also host monthly meetups for our surrogates in cities across Oregon, Washington, California, Nevada, Illinois, Texas, and Colorado.
 Many women attend these during and even after their pregnancy.
 It’s a great place to swap stories, share experiences, ask questions and meet other surrogates in your area.
 Details here.

 Once the contract is signed and the intended parents have placed money for your compensation in a trust account with us, we will send a letter to the fertility clinic giving them clearance to begin preparing you for the embryo transfer.
 You will then begin your full IVF cycle, which involves taking medications starting about six weeks before the embryo transfer and continuing about eight weeks into the pregnancy.